- Download our Moving to Dublin Guide (PDF)

-Many expats still prefer to enrol their children in one of Dublin's international schools so that they can continue with their home curriculum.
+That said, many expats still prefer to enrol their children in one of Dublin's international schools so that they can continue with their home curriculum.

 Pre-schools and childcare in Dublin

 As compulsory primary education only starts at the age of six, it is not mandatory for children to attend pre-school in Ireland.
 The minimum age for pre-school is four years old.
-Primary schools often offer pre-school education in the form of "infant classes" for children aged four and five.
+Primary schools often offer pre-school education in the form of 'infant classes' for children aged four and five.

 Childcare in Dublin is widely available, but often comes at a high cost.
 To ease parents' expenses, the government has introduced the Early Childhood Care and Education (ECCE) Scheme.
 This provides free pre-school education and childcare at certain approved centres.
 Parents who opt not to use the ECCE Scheme will be subject to the full cost of fees.

 Primary schools in Dublin

 Irish children usually attend primary school from the age of six to 12.
 Each year of school is numbered upwards, from Class One to Class Six.
 The class size of primary schools in Ireland is one area of concern to many parents, as they often make for overcrowded learning environments.